axelerant/testimonials-widget/readme.txt

 	* Company, URL and email details are attempted to be identified and placed properly
 	* Public testimonials are saved as Published.
 Non-public, are marked as Private.
 	* Ignores already imported
+	* Widgets have schemas disabled by default to prevent overriding search engine findings for the page
 * Default and Gravatar image size is based upon Thumbnail size in Media Settings
 * When plugin is uninstalled, all data and settings are deleted